r-dbi/RSQLite/revdep/README.md

      compacted ‘ArtOfAlignmentInR.pdf’ from 968Kb to 635Kb
   consider running tools::compactPDF(gs_quality = "ebook") on these files

-checking examples ...
-WARNING
-Found the following significant warnings:

-  Warning: 'fetch' is deprecated.
-  Warning: 'fetch' is deprecated.
-  Warning: 'fetch' is deprecated.
-  Warning: 'dbGetPreparedQuery' is deprecated.
-  Warning: 'dbGetPreparedQuery' is deprecated.
-  Warning: 'dbGetPreparedQuery' is deprecated.
-  Warning: 'fetch' is deprecated.
-...
-160 lines ...
-See ?Deprecated.
-Examples with CPU or elapsed time > 5s
-                     user system elapsed
-CorrectFrameshifts 25.960  0.056  28.406
-StaggerAlignment   21.480  0.104  22.085
-AlignTranslation   15.792  0.056  16.795
-AlignSeqs          10.176  0.188  10.366
-Array2Matrix        9.516  0.012   9.541
-TileSeqs            9.180  0.004   9.186
-BrowseSeqs          5.912  0.008   5.923
-DesignArray         5.704  0.040   6.133

 checking installed package size ...
 NOTE installed size is  9.2Mb sub-directories of 1Mb or more:
     data      2.5Mb
     doc       3.9Mb
     extdata   1.4Mb

-checking DESCRIPTION meta-information ...
-NOTE 'LinkingTo' for ‘RSQLite’ is unused as it has no 'include' directory

 checking R code for possible problems ...
 NOTE .CalculateEfficiencyFISH: no visible global function definition for